 Dried figs are the star of the show in these oatmeal fig bars.
 There are many brands of dried figs out there and it can be confusing if you’re a first-time dried fig shopper!
 I use and love a brand called Sunny Fruit.
 You can find this brand in some stores or online.
 (I am not working with this brand, but that is an affiliate link.
 Truly the brand I use and love because they’re plump and tasty.
 There are cheaper options out there and in stores.)
 Most grocery stores carry dried figs either in the produce or dried fruit aisle.
 The kind I use for this recipe are Turkish figs which are often labeled as Smyrna figs. There are also Black Mission dried figs, which aren’t quite as large as Smyrna figs. You can use either variety in this recipe.
 Do not use fresh figs.

-- If you have leftover dried figs, chop them up and add them to breakfast cookies or as a substitution for raisins in morning glory muffins and oatmeal raisin cookies.
+- If you have leftover dried figs, chop them up and add them to breakfast cookies or as a substitution for raisins in morning glory muffins, bran muffins, and oatmeal raisin cookies.